rehierl/node-tree-outliner/3-basic-design/3-0-0-node-sequence.md

 guarantee makes it necessary to add additional logic in order to deal with trees that do not comply with the corresponding rules (i.e. input/user errors).

-In addition to that, any operation executed while entering a node is intended to only have an effect on the node itself and/or on nodes that are subsequent to it.
+In addition to that, any operation executed while entering a node is allowed to have an effect on the node itself and/or on nodes that are subsequent to it.
 That is, if the exit events of its ancestors are ignored (technically, exit events allow to affect presequent nodes).

 ### exit events